openhealthcare/opal-pathway/README.md

+# Pathways

-OPAL Pathway provides developers with a highly extensible method of working with complex forms in [OPAL](https://github.com/openhealthcare/opal).
+The OPAL Pathways plugin provides developers with a highly extensible method of working with complex forms in [OPAL](https://github.com/openhealthcare/opal).
+Typically pathways are forms that allow the user to enter information that spans multiple `Subrecords` - which can be challengnig with the `Subrecord forms` provided by OPAL itself.

-It provides Wizards, long multi-model forms, custom validation and much more, all usable either in full page or modal contexts.
+`Pathways` provides Wizards, long multi-model forms, custom validation and much more, all usable either in full page or modal contexts.

 [![Build